Praveen Chithravel

-Praveen Chithravel (born 6 June 2001) is an Indian triple jumper.
+Praveen Chithravel (born 5 June 2001) is an Indian triple jumper.
 He has represented India at multiple international events, earning a bronze medal at the 2022 Asian Games, as well as silver medals at the 2025 Asian Championships and the 2023 Asian Indoor Championships.
-Earlier in his career, he also secured a bronze medal at the 2018 Summer Youth Olympics.
+Earlier in his career, he also secured a bronze medal at the 2018 Youth Olympic Games.
 Chithravel competed at the 2022 Commonwealth Games, where he narrowly missed the podium with a fourth-place finish in the men's triple jump final.
+He also competed for India at the 2024 Summer Olympics in the men's triple jump event.